jensenkhem/idle-game-webpage/README.md

-# idle-game-webpage
+# idle-miner
-This is going to be hosted
+# This is a little game that I have on here!